bneijt/autotrash/doc/autotrash.md

 :   Start  reading  the  trash if there is less than 4000MB of free space, then start keeping an
     eye on it.
 At that point, remove files older than 30 days and if there is less than 2GB of free space after that remove even newer files.

+autotrash --trash_limit 200 -d 30
+:   Remove files older than 30 days.
+If trash consumes more than 200MB, remove even newer files.

 @hourly /usr/bin/autotrash --max-free 4000 --min-free 2048 -d 30
 :   Experienced  users should consider adding autotrash as a crontab entry, using **crontab -e** and